-In 2003 and 2004, I was hired to design posters and T-shirts for the Johnstown Folkfest, a community festival produced by the Johnstown Area Heritage Association.
+For two years in a row, I was hired to design posters and T-shirts for the Johnstown Folkfest, a community festival produced by the Johnstown Area Heritage Association.
 Morley's Dog seemed like a natural motif.

 The first year, I gave Dog some sunglasses and a nifty studded collar.
 In 2004, he did his best Willie Nelson impression.

 A marker sketch for the 2004 identity.